denismakogon/denismakogon.github.io/_posts/2022-06-14-introduction-to-project-panama-part-2-simplified-variadic-functions.markdown

 ### Revisiting C _printf_ Java implementation

 [Part 1]({{ '/openjdk/panama/2022/05/31/introduction-to-project-panama-part-1.html' | relative_url }}) contains a simplified implementation of a downcall to the C _printf_ function in Java.
-That code did not implement a key (or important) feature -- C variadic arguments for _printf_ function.
+That code did not implement a key (or important) feature -- C variadic arguments for the _printf_ function.
 The absence of variadic arguments made C _printf_ implementation look like _PrintStream::println_ rather than _PrintStream::printf_ in Java standard library.

 The most significant difference between _PrintStream::println_ and _PrintStream::printf_ is the support of varargs in the last one, i.e., the _PrintStream::println_ is a simplified version of _PrintStream::printf_.

 The "Hello World" application in Part 1 For the sake of simplicity part 1 did not implement the variadic contract of C _printf_.
 This article contains technical detail of the process and explains the development of a downcall to the C variadic function using Java Foreign Function and Memory API.

 ### Variadic functions, variadic arguments